dangtrivan15/cake-assignment/README.md

 A minor optimization for performance is to sync data in binary form, avoid the cost of decoding (at source) and encoding (at destination) the data, but it also affects flexibility of the transformation.
 * Operations on the source file system might affect data synchronization between the 2 server.
 For example, copying a file and pasting, creating a new one retain the `last_modified_time` metadata on some OSs, causing it to be skipped when syncing if the original file is already synced, and the cursor of the pipeline moved up to a more recent timestamp.
 * A timestamp cursor is hardcoded throughout the solution.
 In case a custom cursor is needed, the pipeline has to be "source-schema cognizant", which is incompatible in the current context as mentioned before.
+An unique id is supported to order the source data in case the cursors are the same between multiple data, and it also plays part in the pipeline's state.

 ## Solution Design
 ![Diagram](Cake_SFTP_Diagram.svg)

-### 1. Interfaces represent the entities in a ETL pipelines: `Source`, `Destination`, `StateMachine`, `Transformer` and `DataPoint`
+### 1. Interfaces represent the entities in a ETL pipelines: `Source`, `Destination`, `StateMachine`, `Transformer`, `DataPoint` and a `State`

 * The `DataPoint` represents the data to be transferred.
-The main requirement here is that it needs to be cursor-atomic, that is, the cursor will only be updated if the content of this entity is successfully written to the destination, partial written is not permitted, even if that content is semantically dividable.
+The main requirement here is that it needs to be State-atomic, that is, the state will only be updated if the content of this entity is successfully written to the destination, partial written is not permitted, even if that content is semantically dividable.
 This feature allows chunking data on-demand while also maintains data consistency.

 * The `Source` and `Destination` represent the "Airflow's Connections", with extra features added for ETL workload.
-While the `Source` is required to sort its output `DataPoint` by cursor (simply to correctly maintain the cursor), the `Destination` is required to be revertible if it fails to ingest any `DataPoint` (only for that `DataPoint` content), even if it is partially ingested.
+While the `Source` is required to sort its output `DataPoint` by state (to correctly move the cursor upward), the `Destination` is required to be revertible if it fails to ingest any `DataPoint` (only for that `DataPoint` content), even if it is partially ingested.
 The 2 requirements are needed to maintain data consistency.

-* The `StateMachine` is quite simple, it persistently stores cursor and later retrieves that cursor as per invocation.
+* The `StateMachine` is quite simple, it persistently stores tuple of (cursor, id) and later retrieves that as per invocation.
-This ease the pressure of changing the cursor persistence layer.
+This ease the pressure of changing the state persistence layer.
+A `State` object is used to maintain pipeline state, which contains of 2 field, a timestamp cursor and an `id` field as per previously mentioned.

 * The `Transformer` serves for on-the-fly transformation purpose.
 Joining transformation is currently not supported and will require a totally different mechanism.